Neuron89/computer_setup/README.md

     -GoogleCredentials \\fileserver\secure\service-account.json
 ```

-The bootstrap script:
+What the script does:

-- Verifies the session is elevated.
+- Confirms the shell is elevated before proceeding.
-- Installs `uv` if absent.
+- Installs `uv` via the official installer when it is not already present.
-- Executes `uvx git+https://github.com/<your-org>/computer-setup.git -- initial-run ...`
+- Invokes `uvx git+https://github.com/Neuron89/computer_setup.git -- initial-run ...` with the parameters you supply.

-Adjust the repository URL and defaults inside `bootstrap.ps1` to match your GitHub organisation.
+Key parameters:

+- `-Domain`: domain slug matching an entry in `config.json`.
+- `-AssignedUser`: person receiving the workstation (written to Google Sheets).
+- `-ConfigPath`: path to the populated `config.json` (defaults to `config/config.json`).
+- `-GoogleCredentials`: optional override for the service account JSON path.
+- `-InitialUser`: optional override for the temporary build account (`$env:USERNAME` by default).
+- `-LocalAdmin`: optional override for the permanent admin account name (`WorkstationAdmin` by default).
+- `-StatePath`: optional override for where bootstrap should persist state between reboots.
+- `-Repository`: alternate git source passed directly to `uvx` if you maintain a fork.

-Secrets are stored under `%ProgramData%\ComputerSetup\` encrypted with the Windows Data Protection API (machine scope).
+Secrets collected during execution live under `%ProgramData%\ComputerSetup\` and are encrypted with the Windows Data Protection API (machine scope) until the `post-login` phase removes them.